Learn More About Ethics

 - The intentionality and specificity of “dark patterns” cannot be overstated (see here, here).
 While I’m sure some companies willing to “growth hack” their business at any cost may be attracted to such practices, there are also tons of other situations that lead to negative outcomes, yet not covered by dark patterns and which are still part of ethics.

-- Ethics (and morals) are about how we make decisions and how they lead to positive or negative outcomes by their standards.
-Ethics are about how we define what is “good” and “bad”, what is “desirable” or not as outcomes, and how we act upon these definitions.
+- Ethics (and values) are about how we make decisions and how they lead to positive or negative outcomes by their standards.
+Ethics are about how we define what is “good” and “bad”, what is “desirable/preferable” or not, and how we act upon these definitions.
 Dark patterns are, therefore, a subset of such considerations.

 For that, I will focus on what philosophers discuss for centuries: moral philosophy.
 Through a series of articles, I will cover the basic themes of the various movements and ideologies in moral philosophy.
 This will help understand some principles behind some positions of today’s discussion and what are some of their limitations.